harrybrwn/apizza/README.md

 The menu command will also give more detailed information when given arguments.

-The arugments can either be a product code or a category name.
+The arguments can either be a product code or a category name.
 ```bash
 apizza menu pizza      # show all the pizza
 apizza menu drinks     # show all the drinks